TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/DebuggingTypo3/Index.rst

 Debugging TYPO3
 ===============

-Debugging TYPO3 with Phpstorm and Xdebug
+Debugging TYPO3 with PhpStorm and Xdebug
 ========================================

 .. youtube:: VtffB0CG1ok

-In order to configure Phpstorm with Xdebug you need to do 3 things:
+In order to configure PhpStorm with Xdebug you need to do 3 things:

 1. Configure xdebug settings in php.ini
 2. Use appropriate plugin with your browser
-3. Configure Phpstorm
+3. Configure PhpStorm

 php.ini